Want to pay with lightning? Allocate routing capital? Enable withdrawals? Open a channel to our node!

 The smallest channel size is 1M sats (500k each side) - it is not really economical to make smaller channels than that.
-The largest channel size for your node is 1.5 times your average channel size multiplied by 1.2 and rounded up to the nearest million sats, but not more than 10M sats.
+The largest channel size for your node is your average channel size multiplied by 1.2 and rounded up to the nearest million sats, but not more than 10M sats.
 Want a larger channel?
 Reach out to firstname.lastname@example.org.

 I did something wrong, have I lost my funds?

-Maybe, but most probably not.
+Most probably not!
 Reach out via email@example.com to discuss.